YI-TING-EE13/VLM-Enhanced-Robotic-Assistant/README.md

     -   **Primary Implementation**: `WhisperASR` (OpenAI's Whisper).
 4.  **Vision-Language Model Core**: Processes the transcribed text and a captured image frame to make a decision.
     -   **Primary Implementation**: `GeminiAPI_VLM` (Google Gemini).
+5.  **Task Decomposition Module**: A new layer (`TaskDecomposer`) takes the user's goal and the visual context to generate a detailed, step-by-step plan in a custom markup language, guided by a sophisticated prompt.
-5.  **Task Execution and Feedback Module**: Parses the VLM's JSON response and executes the appropriate action (e.g., vocalizing a clarification question, confirming an action, or initiating shutdown).
+6.  **Task Execution and Feedback Module**: Parses the structured plan from the Task Decomposer and executes the appropriate action (e.g., vocalizing a clarification question, confirming an action, or initiating shutdown).
-6.  **Continuous Operation Loop**: The system automatically prepares for the next interaction until the user initiates a shutdown.
+7.  **Continuous Operation Loop**: The system automatically prepares for the next interaction until the user initiates a shutdown.

 ## Installation and Setup